 At The Edelstein Firm, we understand the serious consequences that can result from a drug arrest or conviction.
 A drug-related conviction can negatively impact just about every aspect of your life, from your reputation and career to your family life and personal relationships.
-That is why it is so important that you choose a drug crimes attorney in Miami, Florida with the necessary skill and experience to help you avoid these potential life-long negative consequences.
+That is why it is so important that you choose a Miami drug crimes attorney with the necessary skill and experience to help you avoid these potential life-long negative consequences.

 Type of Drug Crimes and Drug Charges

 Our Miami based firm has many years of experience defending drug cases and offers representation to potential clients charged with:

 - possession with intent to sell a controlled substance;

 Most—but not all—drug charges relate to the following substances: